manqoba-SA/Assignment3/README.md

 ## Repository Structure

 Save to grepper
-├── data
-│ └── education_zaf.csv # Dataset file
+└── education_zaf.csv # Dataset file
-├── analysis
-│ └── Education_Analysis.ipynb # Jupyter Notebook with the complete analysis
+└── M_Ngubeni_220121897.ipynb # Jupyter Notebook with the complete analysis
 └── README.md

-markdown
-Copy code

 ## Usage

 To run the Jupyter Notebook, ensure that you have Jupyter installed on your system, which is available as part of the Anaconda distribution or can be installed via pip.
-Then, navigate to the `analysis` directory and open the `Education_Analysis.ipynb` file.
+Then, navigate to the directory and open the `M_Ngubeni_220121897b` file.

-## Contributions

-Contributions to this analysis are welcome.
-You can contribute in several ways:

-1. **Data Expansion**: If you have access to more recent or historical data, consider contributing by expanding the dataset.
-2. **Further Analysis**: Additional analyses, such as predictive modelling or deeper statistical testing, could provide more insights.
-3. **Visualization Improvements**: Enhancements to the visualizations for better clarity and understanding are always valuable.

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Data sourced from [humdata.org](https://humdata.org/).
-- The repository maintainer(s) and contributors for their work in data cleaning and analysis.